colurw/flight_sim_GNN/readme.md

 An opponent Plane() instance can be designated as a target, so that each instance is aware of its competitor's location and motion parameters.
 Each instance can manoeuvre to gain an advantage, or to fire its cannon.
-Various performance metrics are tallied, such as length of flight, how close a shot string was to the enemy plane, hits taken, conservation of ammunition, and making full use of the flight envelope.
+Various performance metrics are tallied, such as length of flight, number of kills, how close a shot string came to the enemy plane, elusiveness, conservation of ammunition, and making full use of the flight envelope.

 Plane() instances also have a basic autopilot option, to provide a long-lived moving target in the earliest stages of training, before being replaced with